 He made his Hollywood Bowl debut in 2001 with a commission from John Mauceri and the Hollywood Bowl Orchestra.
+As conductor, he recently appeared at the Krakow Film Music Festival in Poland and the Fimucite Film Music Festival in Tenerife, Spain, conducting his music.
+As a featured Guest of Honor at CONvergence in Minneapolis, he premiered a crossover dance set of film music arranged in an Electronica style.
 In the record world, he has collaborated with the Wallflower’s Rami Jaffee and blues guitarist Kenny Wayne Shepherd.
-A prolific concert composer, he has received commissions from cellist Carter Enyeart, saxophonist Robert Austin, flautist Gaspar Hoyos, and the University of North Texas Men’s Chorus.
+He has received concert commissions from cellist Carter Enyeart, saxophonist Robert Austin, flautist Gaspar Hoyos, and the University of North Texas Men’s Chorus.
 He was named Commissioning Composer of the Year by the Texas Music Teachers Association and also received a fellowship to Robert Redford’s Sundance Composers Institute.
 He served as the first Composer-In-Residence of the Bel Canto Northwest Opera Festival and has given clinics across the country on film composition.

 View Kristopher’s IMDb page by clicking here.